We’re reopening our museums

 The cabinet was probably intended for either Watt’s stand at the 1878 Paris Exposition Universelle or for Whistler’s Godwin-designed house The White House (1878) and still has Watt’s label on the back.
 Similar motifs of clouds and butterflies can be seen in Whistler’s Peacock Room, designed for the shipping tycoon Frederick Leyland and now housed in the Freer Gallery of Art in Washington, which was finished in 1877 and which is regarded by many as the most outstanding example of aesthetic movement interior decoration.

-The cabinet will be displayed in one of four new galleries currently being designed to showcase National Museums’ internationally important collections of Art and Design, due to open in 2016.
+The cabinet is displayed in the Art.
+Design and Fashion galleries that opened in 2016, to showcase National Museums’ internationally important collections of Art and Design.

 This new acquisition to our collection has been made possible by generous funding from the Art Fund and the National Museums Scotland Charitable Trust.